June 25

 Some skillets have angled but not curved sides, like a Lodge cast iron skillet.
 This is still considered a skillet, not a sauté pan, because of the angled sides and lack of a lid:

 A French skillet may have slightly higher sides than a regular skillet pan, but its sloped sides put it firmly in the skillet camp.
-The higher sides and lack of a lid (or lip) are what make this a French skillet:
+The higher sides and lack of a lid (and lip) are what make this a French skillet:

-Skillet Vs Saute Pan: French skillet
+French skillet

-How Are Skillets Sized?
+How Skillets Are Sized

-Measuring a skillet
+Measuring tape over skillet

 What to Know About a Skillet's Cooking Surface

-Note that the official size of a skillet is not equivalent to the amount of cooking surface it has: a 10-inch skillet pan does not provide 10 inches of cooking surface.
+Note that the given size of a skillet (i.e., 10 inches, 12 inches, etc.) is not equivalent to the amount of cooking surface it has: a 10-inch skillet pan does not provide 10 inches of cooking surface.
+This is because of the sloped sides.

 Slightly sloped sides = larger flat cooking surface.

-Analon Copper Nouvelle skillet
+Analon Nouvelle nonstick skillet

 Sharply sloped sides = smaller flat cooking surface.

-So Which Skillet Is Best?
+So Which Skillet Design Is Best?

 This All-Clad tri-ply skillet with a lid is a great option for a versatile skillet.